swiftlang/vscode-swift/userdocs/userdocs.docc/Articles/Features/automatic-task-creation.md

 - **Build Debug \<Library\>**: Each library product in a Package.swift get a task for building a debug build.
 - **Build Release \<Library\>**: Each library product in a Package.swift get a task for building a release build.

 > ⚠️ Important: Tasks will not be created for automatic library products, as you cannot specify a `--product` option for automatic products when building.
+For more information see the [Swift Package Manager documentation for Product definitions](https://docs.swift.org/package-manager/PackageDescription/PackageDescription.html#product).